Last Updated on July 30, 2019

 The spinous processes are in a straight line and spaced approximately evenly.

-In diseases or spasm of cervical spine, this lordosis of normal cervical spine is lost.
+In diseases or spasm of the cervical spine, this lordosis of the normal cervical spine is lost.

 Most common of these causes a change in curvature is cervical spondylosis.

 For examination of the cervical spine, both anteroposterior and lateral views are required.
 Though both the views are important, the lateral view is more informative.

 Special view radiographs may be required in many cases for proper diagnosis of the disease.